 When it comes to businesses these days, one has to be efficient to be successful, and that is often where outsourcing comes in.
-One of the deciding factors that responsible in making a business grow to “great” from “merely good” is how one utilizes modern process management techniques.
+One of the deciding factors that is responsible for making a business grow to “great” from “merely good” is how one utilizes modern process management techniques.
 Business Process Outsourcing (BPO) is the modern way of running a successful business where you utilize all factors and ideas to benefit your business the most.

 This article will tell you all about outsourcing: what it means, how it works to help your business, business areas you can outsource, types of outsourcing, and a few more tips before you take a plunge into the industry.

-What is outsourcing and how does it help your business?
+What is outsourcing, and how does it help your business?